andrewkryzan/irc-ai-rangers/README.md

 Full image datasets are excluded due to size and data governance constraints.
 This repository focuses on code, documentation, model artifacts, and reproducible workflows.

-**Trained model weights are not included in this repository due to file size constraints and data governance considerations, but are available upon request.
+**Trained model weights are not included in this repository due to file size constraints and data governance considerations, but are available upon request.**

+## Repository Structure
+Each folder is intentionally scoped to separate documentation, executable analysis, and presentation artifacts for clarity and reproducibility.

+irc-ai-rangers/
+├── README.md
+├── LICENSE
+├── .gitignore
+├── docs/
+│   └── irc_labeling_and_training_workflow.pdf
+├── notebooks/
+│   └── export_yolov5_model_for_windows.ipynb
+└── visuals/
+    └── irc_ai_rangers_project_poster.png